dremerten/chatter_box/README.md

 ```
 docker exec -it <container_Id> /bin/zsh
 ```
-## 6) Ensure you are servering on localhost port 3000 by confirming the rails splash page.
+## 6) Ensure you are servering on localhost port 3000 by confirming the chaterbox web app is working correctly.
 ```localhost:3000```

 ## 7) Running the tests